 One common trigger I’ve found among toddler parents centers on having expectations for behavior that are not really developmentally appropriate.
 For example, if a parent expects a toddler to sit quietly in a waiting room for a doctor’s appointment and not investigate everything in the room, they will likely get upset when the toddler is unable to do this.
 However, this expectation is not developmentally appropriate.
 Most toddlers will be climbing on and investigating (i.e., destroying) everything in the room in a matter of minutes.

 Action step: The next time you find yourself getting upset at your child, see if you can uncover the underlying trigger.
 Sometimes it is not really possible to do this until after the fact, but it can help prevent yelling the next time a similar situation arises.
 This takes a bit of self-reflection but if you can discover some of your triggers, it will help reframe your child’s behavior in a new light and help make parenting without yelling possible.

-The bigger picture of learning to discipline without yelling is that we are modeling for our children the behavior we would like them to learn.
+The bigger picture of parenting without yelling is that we are modeling for our children the behavior we would like them to learn.
 If we can remain calm, they are much more likely to learn self-regulation by our example.